dashpay/docs/docs/user/introduction/features.rst

 2tR_9WrY0Hj4AQLoJYj9EDBzfA38XIVLQSOOOVePNm0/pubhtml?gid=0&single=true>`_
 can be calculated as the sum of a geometric series, with the total emission approaching (but never reaching) 21,000,000 BTC.
-This will continue until 2140, but the mining reward reduces so quickly that 99% of all bitcoin will be in circulation by 2036, and 99.9% by 2048.
+This will continue until 2140, but the mining subsidy reduces so quickly that 99% of all bitcoin will be in circulation by 2036, and 99.9% by 2048.

-`Dash's total coin emission <https://docs.google.com/spreadsheets/d /1JUK4Iy8pjTzQ3Fvc-iV15n2qn19fmiJhnKDDSxebbAA/edit#gid=205877544>`_ is also the sum of a geometric series, but the ultimate total coin emission is uncertain because it cannot be known how much of the 10% block reward reserved for budget proposals will actually be allocated, since this depends on future voting behavior.
+`Dash's total coin emission <https://docs.google.com/spreadsheets/d /1JUK4Iy8pjTzQ3Fvc-iV15n2qn19fmiJhnKDDSxebbAA/edit#gid=205877544>`_ is also the sum of a geometric series, but the ultimate total coin emission is uncertain because it cannot be known how much of the 10% block subsidy reserved for budget proposals will actually be allocated, since this depends on future voting behavior.
 Dash will continue to emit coins for approximately 192 years before a full year of mining creates less than 1